Posts

 You can just play

-I don’t think there are many shoulds in life— because who really knows?
+I don’t think there are many shoulds in how to live life— because who knows, really?
 But if there’s one should , it’s this: radically live how you want to .
 Whatever that means to you.
 It sounds obvious, yet almost no one actually does it.
+Most haven’t even thought deeply about why and how they want to live.
 Let’s step back for a second.
 We spawned into this mysterious universe with zero instructions.
 No clear purpose.
 Just here, suddenly, like magic.
 And one day—just as suddenly—we’ll be gone.
 It’s like we all woke up stranded on some cosmic island with strange matter, life, and laws, Lost style.
-It's quite mind-blowing and absurd (and equally bizarre that we barely talk about it).
-If you haven’t had at least one phase of extreme confusion, fascination, or existential crisis, you probably haven't thought enough about the unknowns of our reality.
-And even for those who have dwelled on this situation and get this intellectually, there’s a massive gap between knowing life is absurd and living like it is.
-That’s because life is so real and im...
+It's quite mind-blowing and absurd, really.
+And equally bizarre that most of us go through the motions of our lives confidently and seriously, without regular confusion and fascination about the unknown nature of our reality and existence.
+And even for those who have dwelled on the situation and get it intellectually, there’s a massive gap between knowing life ...

 Growing a tree